sarahmk125/airflow-docker-metrics/README.md

 Ways to improve the current architecture include:
 - Not running a `sleep` command in the scheduler to wait for the `initdb` command in the `webserver` to complete.
 - Further testing with the CeleryExecutor, and extensibility to the KubernetesExecutor (if relevant)

+Have suggestions?
+I love talking about data stacks.
+Shoot me a message [here](https://www.linkedin.com/in/sarah-krasnik/).